stakater/java-inetaddress/README.md

 1) `oc new-app https://github.com/stakater/java-inetaddress --name=route-test-app`

+_NOTE_: if you change the name of the app i.e. `route-test-app` then please ensure to update in the following commands as well.

 2) `oc set env dc/route-test-app TEST_HOSTNAME=app.stakater.com`

 3) `oc set env dc/route-test-app DELAY=1` # Set 1s delay between each DNS lookup.